lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 * Hellgate portion of final project: 15%

 This accounts for 90% of your grade.
-For students enrolled in 451, the remaining 10% will come from attending lectures (one lecture missed automatically dropped; after that, please let me know beforehand to have a lecture absence excused).
+For students enrolled in 451, the remaining 10% will come from attending lectures.
 For 558 students, it will come from an individual additional component to the final group project.

 Your grade will be determined by your total score as follows: